mqc25/Cell_count/experiments_RPN/README.md

 # Region Proposal Network (RPN)
 The folder contains a RPN implementation for generating regions from Basal Cell images to estimate cell density.

-### Note
-* The model checkpoint (needed for inference) is not provided here due to its large size.
-It could be provided upon request.

 ### Prerequisites
 Running **train/predict** requires correct path to the input data and the following **packages** for ```python-3.x```